 Arcturus is a giant star with an estimated distance of 37 light-years.
 It’s special because it’s not moving with the general stream of stars in the flat disk of the Milky Way galaxy.
 Instead, Arcturus is cutting perpendicularly through the galaxy’s disk at a tremendous rate of speed . . . some 150 kilometers per second.

-Drive a spike to Spica Once you’ve followed the curve of the Big Dipper’s handle to Arcturus, you’re on your way to finding the star Spica.
-Just extend that same curve on the sky’s dome: drive a spike to Spica.
+Drive a spike to Spica.
+Once you’ve followed the curve of the Big Dipper’s handle to the star Arcturus, you’re on your way to finding the star Spica, and Mars.
+Just extend that same curve on the sky’s dome.
+You can read more about Spica here.

 In 2014, use this tool to find Mars.
 The planet Mars is now at its best for 2014.
 In fact, since the cycle of Mars’ appearance in our sky is two years long, it’s now at its best for this two-year period.
 And we’re in luck.
 Mars is right next to Spica on the sky’s dome.
 You can probably identify Mars this month just by looking generally eastward for the brightest, reddest bad boy up there.
 That’ll be Mars.
 But if you need confirmation: Follow the arc to Arcturus and drive a spike to Spica.
 Mars will be there, too.

 Earth will pass between Mars and the sun on April 8.
 That’s why Mars appears so bright in our sky now, because the distance between our two worlds is relatively small.
 April 8 is the martian opposition, when Mars will appear opposite the sun in our sky.
 Read about Mars’ opposition here.